karlseguin/http.zig/readme.md

 On first call, the `query` function attempts to parse the querystring.
 This requires memory allocations to unescape encoded values.
 The parsed value is internally cached, so subsequent calls to `query()` are fast and cannot fail.

-The query key is always lowercase.
-The query value is always lowercase.
+The original casing of both the key and the name are preserved.

 ### Body
 The body works like the querystring.
 It isn't automatically read from the socket and thus the initial call to `body()` can fail: